-This Student Handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year and to provide specific information about certain Board policies and procedures.
-Please take time to become familiar with the important information contained in this Handbook and keep the Handbook available for frequent reference by you and your parents.
-If you have any questions that are not addressed in this Handbook, you are encouraged to talk to your teachers or the building principal.
-This Handbook replaces all prior handbooks and other written material on the same subjects.
+This Student Handbook was developed to answer many of the commonly asked questions that you and your parents may have during the school year.
+This handbook summarizes and references many of the official policies and administrative guidelines of the Board of Education and the District.
+To the extent that the handbook is ambiguous or conflicts with these policies and guidelines, the policies and guidelines shall control.
+This handbook is effective immediately and supersedes any prior student handbook.

+Because the handbook also contains information about student rights and responsibilities, each student is responsible for knowing its contents.
+Please take time to become familiar with this handbook and keep it available for you and your parents to use.
+It can be a valuable reference during the school year and a means to avoid confusion and misunderstanding when questions arise.
+Should you have any questions that are not addressed in this handbook contact your building principal.

 This Handbook does not equate to an irrevocable contractual commitment to the student, but only reflects the current status of the Board's policies and the School's rules.
-If any of the policies or administrative guidelines referenced herein are revised, the language in the most current policy or administrative guideline prevails.
-Copies of current Board policies and administrative guidelines are available from the building principal and on the District's web site.
+If any of the policies or administrative guidelines referenced herein are revised after publication, the language in the most current policy or administrative guideline prevails.

+Copies of current Board policies and administrative guidelines are available from the building principal and the District's webstie.